rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 your screen.
 But it doesn't seem like this helps skip straight to Chapter 9, at least so far...

 Unfortunately it seems that doing this skip in any of its forms causes a game breaking glitch at the end of Chapter 9, when returning to the center tower.
-No cutscenes start and you just get stuck.
+No cutscenes start, the Tower of Delphi itself is not loaded at all in the background, no Manticore appears and you just get stuck.

 Videos:
 1, vipeazone's vid:
         https://www.youtube.com/watch?v=NqnsgcNCMHE#t=59

+Other / wasted potential: you can get on top of the snaketrain of the first climbing section, although it quickly becomes so steep that it's impossible to go any further.
+The camera also glitches up, preventing you from seeing anything.
+There's a chance you could latch onto the next grapple point from here with Upgrade Jump or the like, but you might miss some loading triggers that way.

+Wasted potential: you can break out of the large climbing section in a few different points with either circle or using Rage while leaping across distances.
+I tried Poseidon Tremble at these parts to find some magnetic ledges to possibly skip parts of the climbing, but to no avail.
+However, it's hard to be thorough with a large climbing area like this.

 Other / wasted potential: after climbing up for a while, Kratos reaches a